Remediation in the Foundations Phase

-Students requiring remediation must meet with the director of the module to be remediated.
-If, during this conversation, the student identifies a non-academic contributor to their poor performance (i.e., something medical or social), this should be brought to the attention of the Associate Dean of Medical Education and Student Affairs, Director of Admissions, Dr. Ira Schwartz, firstname.lastname@example.org or 404-727-5660.
+- Students requiring remediation must meet with the director of the module to be remediated.
+If, during this conversation, the student identifies a non-academic contributor to their poor performance (i.e., something medical or social), this should be brought to the attention of the Executive Associate Dean of Medical Education and Student Affairs, Dr. Bill Eley, firstname.lastname@example.org or 404-712-9979.

-The process for remediation, as determined by the module director, will be tailored to the individual student through the identification and correction of specific areas of deficiency.
+- The process for remediation, as determined by the module director, should be tailored to the individual student through the identification and correction of specific areas of deficiency.
 Retaking the entire module exam is only appropriate if the student’s performance in all major content areas is unsatisfactory.

-The module director will give to the Assistant Dean for Medical Education and Student Affairs a record of the remediation process for each student.
+- The module director will give to the Office of Medical Education and Student Affairs a record of the remediation process for each student.
+This record will outline the format of the remediation, the dates on which this occurred, and whether the student successfully remediated on that date.
+If the student was unsuccessful on an attempt at remediation, the module director will briefly outline how they were unsuccessful.
 This will be part of the student’s record.
 Failure to demonstrate adequate competence will necessitate additional remediation by the student.

 To more readily identify students in academic difficulty and offer them additional support services in a timely fashion, students who need to remediate more than one module will be provided with information on receiving a learning assessment, the results of which may trigger further support services that may help the student avoid the need to remediate additional modules.